-5.3.2 Electronic Form and Publication
+5.3.2 Electronic Form and Publication3

 To ensure consistency, ICANN Staff shall develop, maintain, and provide to Relevant Parties an electronic Statement of Interest form including procedures and instructions pertaining to its completion online.
-ICANN Staff shall make available an alternative arrangement (e.g., email) in the event that a Relevant Party does not have the necessary Internet access or capability to complete the form online.
-ICANN Staff shall post the completed Statements of Interest in the relevant section of the GNSO web site prior to Relevant Parties undertaking any activity.
+ICANN Staff shall make available an alternative arrangement (e.g. email) in the event that a Relevant Party does not have the necessary Internet access or capability to complete the form online.
+ICANN Staff shall post the completed Statements of Interest in the relevant section of the ICANN web site prior to Relevant Parties undertaking any activity and at least annually in the case of GNSO Councilors.

-5.3.3 Content
+5.3.3 $\underline{\text{Content}^3}$

-Relevant Parties shall complete all six sections of the Statement of Interest form as specified below:
+Relevant Parties shall complete all five sections of the Statement of Interest form as specified below: